-S-27-ACRS (Year of Disposition Adjustment)
+S-29-ACRS (Year of Disposition Adjustment)

-If the taxpayer disposed of property in 2008 that was depreciated for federal purposes using ACRS, and if the taxpayer's total federal ACRS deduction exceeds New York depreciation deduction for that property, then complete Part 2 of Form IT-399, New York State Depreciation Schedule, to compute the amount to include.
-(See A-16 from the additions section earlier.)
+If the taxpayer disposed of property in 2010 that was depreciated for federal purposes using ACRS, and if the taxpayer's total federal ACRS deduction exceeds New York depreciation deduction for that property, then complete Part 2 of Form IT-399, New York State Depreciation Schedule, to compute the amount to include.
+(See A-16 in additions.)
 Attach Form IT-399 to the return.

-S-28-Sport Utility Vehicle Expense Deduction Recapture
+S-30-Sport Utility Vehicle Expense Deduction Recapture